Bookmark Printing For Business – How To Build Name Recognition

-Most bookmarks are made from cardstock that is durable and includes full colour printing on both sides, with a high-gloss finish, crisp colours and vibrant photographs and graphics.
+Most bookmarks are made from cardstock that is durable and includes full-colour printing on both sides, with a high-gloss finish, crisp colours and vibrant photographs and graphics.
 It’s best to choose top quality card stock with a striking finish.
 Bookmarks might need a coating for a professional appearance.
 Matte finishes don’t generally have the same impact as glossy ones.
-Attaching your business name to a bookmark is good marketing strategy and shouldn’t be forgotten in the mix of digital transitions, e-books and online publishing.
+Attaching your business name to a bookmark is a good marketing strategy and shouldn’t be forgotten in the mix of digital transitions, e-books and online publishing.

 Build Your Brand With Bookmark Printing

 Bookmark printing is now becoming a trendy and successful way of endorsing your brand since it not only marks a page but can build a relationship between readers and your product.
 Bookmark printing can be used for event tickets, coupons, business cards, or even as small calendars.

 Bookmark Sizes and Shapes

 The size of a bookmark makes it an interesting way of advertising as they’re normally narrow strips but this doesn’t limit their usefulness, rather it can enhance it.
 Text is usually brief and to the point and images should be crisp, with a lower resolution and fewer pixels.